Course Descriptions and Registration

 REQUIRED CLASSES

 LANGUAGE ARTS 7--English is the study of our language.
 During the year we will stress reading, writing, grammar, and critical thinking skills.
-Our purpose is to help the student improve their understanding and use of their language.
+Our purpose is to help the students improve their understanding and use of their language.
 The program involves instruction in the following areas: speaking and listening skills, informational texts, critical thinking, reading, and writing strategies.

-MATH GRADE 7--Students will focus on developing understanding of and applying proportional relationships; developing understanding of operations with rational numbers and working with expressions and linear equations; solving problems involving scale drawings and informal geometric constructions, and working with two- and three- dimensional shapes to solve problems involving area, surface area, and volume; and drawing inferences about populations based on samples.
+MATH GRADE 7--Students will focus on developing understanding of and applying proportional relationships; developing understanding of operations with rational numbers and working with expressions and linear equations; solving problems involving scale drawings and informal geometric constructions and working with two- and three- dimensional shapes to solve problems involving area, surface area, and volume; and drawing inferences about populations based on samples.

 INTEGRATED SCIENCE 7--The seventh grade SEEd (State of Utah Science with Engineering Education) standards look for relationships of cause and effect which enable students to pinpoint mechanisms of nature and allow them to make predictions.
 Students will explore how forces can cause changes in motion and are responsible for the transfer of energy and the cycling of matter.
 This takes place within and between a wide variety of systems, from simple, short-term forces on individual objects to the deep, long-term forces that shape our planet.
-In turn, Earth's environments provide the conditions for life as we know it.
+In turn, Earth's environment provides the conditions for life as we know it.
 Organisms survive and reproduce only to the extent that their own mechanisms and adaptations allow.
 Evidence for the evolutionary histories of life on Earth is provided through the fossil record, similarities in the various structures among species, organism development, and genetic similarities across all organisms.
 Additionally, mechanisms shaping Earth are understood as forces affecting the cycling of Earth's materials.
 Questions about cause and effect and the ongoing search for evidence in science, or science’s ongoing search for evidence, drive this storyline.

 COLLEGE AND CAREER AWARENESS (Fee$) Trimester (Twelve Wk.
 Classes) --College and Career Awareness offers exploration and preparation in college and career pathways focusing on jobs that are high skill and high demand, as well as satisfying and financially rewarding.
 The College and Career Awareness course is designed to help students identify their interests, abilities, and skills.
-With appropriate developmental information related to careers, educational pathways, and self-knowledge, students are able to begin to make college and career goals for the future.
+With appropriate developmental information related to careers, educational pathways, and self-knowledge, students can begin to make college and career goals for the future.
 College and Career Awareness is designed to acquaint students with the Utah labor market and the employment opportunities for which they can prepare by defining a College and Career Ready Plan.

 HOMEROOM--This class is a 30-minute class.
 Students will participate in the Second Step curriculum.
 Planners will be checked weekly.
 Self-knowledge and career activities will take place as well.